NethServer/nethsecurity/docs/notifications.md

 The `notify` library in `python3-nethsec` manages notifications.
 Its functions are accessible through the `ns.notify` API.

 Notifications are non-persistent, lost upon system reboot.
-However, they are saved in `/var/spool/notify` within two subdirectories:
+They are saved in a sqlite database at `/var/spool/notify/notifications.db`.
-  * `active`: For unread notifications, stored as individual JSON files for efficient access and manipulation.
-  * `archived`: For read notifications, also stored as individual JSON files for historical reference and potential retrieval.

 ## Available Actions

 The notification library enables various actions on notifications:

-* **Listing Notifications:** Retrieving a list of all existing notifications, including their "active" or "read" state.
+* **Listing Notifications:** Retrieving a list of all existing notifications, including their "unread" (active) or "read" (not active).
 * **Adding Notification:** Creating a new notification with specified content.
 * **Deleting Notification:** Removing a notification from the system.
 * **Marking as Read:** Setting the state of a notification to "read".